kaustavha/luvit-docs/doc/api/tls.markdown

 ## Modifying the Default TLS Cipher suite

-Node.js is built with a default suite of enabled and disabled TLS ciphers.
+luvit is built with a default suite of enabled and disabled TLS ciphers.
 Currently, the default cipher suite is:

     ECDHE-RSA-AES128-GCM-SHA256: